UNSW-CEEM/NEMSEER/docs/source/quick_start.md

 Path("./nemseer_cache/").rmdir()
 ```

-As of v0.5.0, you can download raw historical forecast data from the {term}`MMSDM Historical Data SQLLoader` via `nemseer`, cache it in the [parquet](quick_start:parquet) format and use `nemseer` to assemble and filter forecast data into {class}`pandas.DataFrame`s for further analysis.
+As of v0.6.0, you can download raw historical forecast data from the {term}`MMSDM Historical Data SQLLoader` via `nemseer`, cache it in the [parquet](quick_start:parquet) format and use `nemseer` to assemble and filter forecast data into a {class}`pandas.DataFrame` or {class}`xarray.Dataset` for further analysis.

 ## Future functionality

 Future `nemseer` functionality will include:

-- An option to assemble data into multi-dimensional [xarray](https://docs.xarray.dev/en/stable/getting-started-guide/quick-overview.html) {class}`Datasets <xarray.Dataset>`, which make querying across multiple dimensions (e.g. a range of {term}`run times` for a particular set of {term}`forecasted times`).
 - An optional {term}`processed_cache`.
 If provided by the user, [netCDF](https://www.unidata.ucar.edu/software/netcdf/) files with query data will be saved in this cache.

-## Brief intro to concepts
+## Core concepts and information for users

 ### Glossary

-Refer to the [glossary](glossary.md) for an overview of key terminology.
+Refer to the [glossary](glossary.md) for an overview of key terminology used in `nemseer`.
 This includes descriptions of datetimes accepted as inputs in `nemseer`:

 - {term}`run_start`
 - {term}`run_end`